 The quiet island of South Caicos is a spectacular destination for boat charters and water sports.
 There’s a wonderful selection of secluded beaches, uninhabited cays, snorkeling reefs, and mangrove estuaries to experience.

-The selection of charter companies on South Caicos is a bit limited when compared to what’s available on the tourism centre of Providenciales, yet there’s a good complement of local captains and charters that regularly visit from Providenciales.
+The selection of charter companies on South Caicos is a bit limited when compared to what’s available on the tourism center of Providenciales, yet there’s a good complement of local captains and charters that regularly visit from Providenciales.
 Due to the limited number of visitors to South Caicos there are no regularly scheduled shared cruises, and nearly all boat excursions are private charters.

 Sights and Destinations

 There’s a wealth of incredible beaches, cays, and sights surrounding South Caicos.